Standard Media

 Standard Media Group is an American broadcast and digital media company based in Nashville, Tennessee.
-Standard Media was founded by Deborah A. McDermott, who serves as the company's CEO.
+Standard Media was founded in 2018 by Deborah A. McDermott, who serves as the company's CEO.
 Previously, McDermott was the chief operating officer of Media General and CEO-president of Young Broadcasting.

+History

 Between 2012 and 2017, McDermott and her team led the acquisition of more than 90 television stations and helped grow Young/Media General from a $220 million regional TV group to a nearly $5 billion media company.
 In 2017, Media General was acquired by Nexstar Broadcasting Group for $4.6 billion.

 On May 16, 2019, Standard Media announced plans to purchase two ABC-affiliated television stations from Citadel Communications for $83 million.
 The stations, WLNE-TV in Providence, Rhode Island and KLKN in Lincoln, Nebraska, have been operated by Citadel since 2011 and 1996 respectively.
 The company announced the acquisition of Waypoint Media and its affiliated companies in November 2019.
 The Waypoint deal collapsed in January 2021.

 In November 2020, Sinclair Broadcast Group announced that they would sell Fox affiliate KBSI and MyNetworkTV affiliate WDKA in Paducah, Kentucky, to Community News Media (a subsidiary of Standard Media) for $28 million, in a transaction that closed in 2021.

-On February 22, 2022, a partnership of Standard General and Apollo announced their intent to acquire Tegna; Apollo will hold non-voting shares in the company.
+On February 22, 2022, a partnership of Standard General and Apollo Global Management announced their intent to acquire Tegna; Apollo will hold non-voting shares in the company.
 As part of the sale, Standard General will sell Standard Media to Cox Media Group, which will also acquire Tegna's stations in Dallas–Fort Worth, Houston, and Austin (including WFAA, KHOU, and KVUE).
 WFXT in Boston will then be divested to Standard General.
 The sale was approved by Standard General and Apollo Global Management on May 17, 2022.
+In February 2023, it was confirmed that the deal would be given a hearing before an administrative law judge, which the FCC Commissioner's Board voted to remand the merger review.
+The deal was terminated on May 22, 2023.

+On June 3, 2024, Standard Media and the Chicago Blackhawks, Bulls, and White Sox announced the new regional sports network Chicago Sports Network, which is expected to launch in time for the Blackhawks' and Bulls' 2024–25 season.
+It was later confirmed that the network would launch October 1.

+On September 22, 2025, it was announced that Rincon Broadcasting Group would buy all four stations for $50 million, pending FCC approval.